 Yet it held that key area, and was recently back above the 5.65-.60 range again, and the early July 5.7871 high from after the central bank governor dismissal.
 However, key resistance is at 5.90-5.93 recently retested and now quietly exceeded.
 While recent narrow ranges seemed to speak of government intervention, USD/TRY did not strengthen above the 6.00 area that would have pointed to a retest of the interim 6.15 area or even the May 2019 crisis 6.25 area 15-month trading high.
-Of course as noted repeatedly of late, this is all despite the strength of other EMERGING CURRENCIES on improved global growth prospects, pointing up the 'country' nature of the LIRA's problems based on geopolitical concerns; especially regarding US actions.
+Of course as noted repeatedly of late, this was all despite the strength of other EMERGING CURRENCIES on previously improved global growth prospects, pointing up the 'country' nature of the LIRA's problems; especially regarding US actions.

 However, the recent LIRA improvement on USD/TRY dropping back below 5.90-5.93 seems to indicate the near-term crisis is over, even if it has bounced back up into that area.
-Recent congestion suggests next support as nearby as the 5.80 area.
+Recent congestion suggests next support as nearby as the 5.80 area, and it is more resilient than some other EMERGING CURRENCIES on the Wuhan impact.
+Yet USD/TRY is also now strengthening back up closer to the 6.00 area.